battle-tactics-strategies

 Russia

-Though Russia focuses more on land warfare in Europe, its “Gerasimov Doctrine” of hybrid war uses deception and speed reminiscent of Japanese strategic surprise.
-The 2014 seizure of Crimea involved unmarked troops and cyber operations—similar in principle to Japan’s use of civilian ships and phony radio traffic.
-Russia also maintains a strong anti‑access/area denial (A2/AD) posture in Kaliningrad and Syria, relying on layered defenses and concentrated long‑range fires—a land-based version of Japan’s island fortress chain.
+Though Russia focuses primarily on land warfare in Europe, its “Gerasimov Doctrine” of hybrid war uses deception and speed in ways reminiscent of Japanese strategic surprise.
+The 2014 seizure of Crimea involved unmarked troops and cyber operations—similar in principle to Japan’s use of civilian ships and phony radio traffic before Pearl Harbor.
+Russia also maintains a strong anti-access/area denial (A2/AD) posture in Kaliningrad and Syria, relying on layered defenses and concentrated long-range fires.
+This represents a land-based version of Japan’s island fortress chain.

 Critical Lessons and Limitations